MediaRon/launch-with-words/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Launch With Words is a product that combines the experience of a small business writer with blogging prompts to encourage you to publish a blog post once a month.
-No need for lorem ipsum or placeholder text.
+Launch With Words is a product that combines the experience of a small business copywriter with blogging prompts to encourage you to publish a blog post once a month.
+No need for boring placeholder text or lorem ipsum in your blog.
 Simply follow the prompts and publish.
-Now you have something to share on social.
+Now you are a copywriter!
 Because blogging shouldn't be hard.

 == Description ==

 https://www.youtube.com/watch?&v=EZhH8W9HsLU

-Launch With Words is a product that combines the experience of a small business writer with blogging prompts to encourage you to publish a blog post once a month.
-No need for lorem ipsum or placeholder text.
+Launch With Words is a product that combines the experience of a small business copywriter with blogging prompts to encourage you to publish a blog post once a month.
+No need for boring placeholder text or lorem ipsum in your blog.
 Simply follow the prompts and publish.
-Now you have something to share on social.
+Now you are a copywriter!
 Because blogging shouldn't be hard.

+<h3>I Built the Site.
+Why Does Copywriting Matter?</h3>

-In an ideal world, developers pair with professional copywriters.
-If budget allows, this creates the best experience for the launch and for payment.
-Unfortunately, many times the client writes the words (or you're waiting for it).
-That's frustrating.
+In an ideal world, WordPress developers pair with professional copywriters to launch a site with blog posts, not just page content.
+If budget allows, this creates the best experience for the launch, SEO, and for payment.
+Unfortunately, many times the client is fearful of writing.
+You end up at a standstill.
+That's frustrating for you both.

-At same time, we know clients should use their sites.
+As WordPress professionals, we know clients should use their sites and publish regularly.
 This gives them an appreciation of the tool you just built.
 A client who appreciates the site, uses it.
-And the cycle repeats.
+In their eyes the website "works" and the cycle repeats.

-The goal of this plugin is for the client to understand the site's intrinsic value, publish once a month, and generate leads.
-A website you use is one that works.
+The goal of this plugin is to help the client with copywriting.
+It encourages them to publish once a month so their website and generates leads.
+The website you use is one that works.

 You've worked hard to launch their site with words, so why not continue that habit?

 <a href="https://bridgetwillard.com/downloads/launch-with-words-starter-content-pack/">Launch with Words</a> installs a year's worth of blog post prompts -- as drafts -- to encourage your clients to write and guides them in blogging best practices.
-Just say no to lorem ipsum and other placeholder text.
+Just say no to placeholder or faker text.
 Why install databases you just have to delete later?

-These prompts are based upon Bridget Willard's small business ebook, "If You Don't Mind Your Business, Who Will?"
+These prompts are based upon the small business ebook, "If You Don't Mind Your Business, Who Will?" from established copywriter, Bridget Willard.

 <h3>Features and Tips</h3>